Lifestyle and Nutritional Recommendations

 - Address concerns about erectile ejaculatory and other sexual functions with your doctor.

-- Do not use illicit drugs.
-Drugs such as cocaine, marijuana, and performance enhancers such as anabolic steroids have negative effects on sperm.
+- Illicit drugs such as cocaine and marijuana, as well as performance enhancers such as anabolic steroids have negative effects on sperm.
 Use of anabolic steroids that contain testosterone will lower sperm counts towards zero.

-Be careful of vitamins and supplements that claim they help male fertility.
-Read the ingredients.
-Many of these contain ingredients that are not necessary, and may contain lower doses of vitamins thnt are recommended.
+Be cautious of vitamins and supplements that claim they help male fertility.
+Read the ingredients and seek guidance from a medical professional.